neulinzihan/neulinzihan.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋🏼 Hello there, I’m Zihan!
-This website is still in maintaining, only the information on homepage is accurate.
-The website is designed based on work of academicpages.github.io! "
+title: "👋🏼 Hello there, I’m Zihan!"
 author_profile: true
 redirect_from:
   - /about/